Hyōgo Prefecture: Geography

 Hyōgo has coastlines on two seas: to the north, the Sea of Japan, to the south, the Seto Inland Sea.
 On Awaji Island, Hyōgo borders the Pacific Ocean coastline in the Kii Channel.
-The northern portion is sparsely populated, except for the city of Toyooka, The central highlands are only populated by tiny villages.
+The northern portion is sparsely populated, except for the city of Toyooka.
+The central highlands are only populated by tiny villages.
 Most of Hyōgo's population lives on the southern coast, which is part of the Osaka-Kobe-Kyoto metropolitan area.
 Awaji is an island that separates the Inland Sea and Osaka Bay, lying between Honshu and Shikoku.

 Summertime weather throughout Hyōgo is hot and humid.
 As for winter conditions, the north of Hyōgo tends to receive abundant snow, whilst the south receives only the occasional flurry.

 Hyōgo borders on Osaka Prefecture, Kyoto Prefecture, Tottori Prefecture and Okayama Prefecture.

 As of 31 March 2008, 20% of the total land area of the prefecture was designated as Natural Parks, namely the Sanin Kaigan and Setonaikai National Parks; Hyōnosen-Ushiroyama-Nagisan Quasi-National Park; and Asago Gunzan, Harima Chūbu Kyūryō, Inagawa Keikoku, Izushi-Itoi, Kasagatayama-Sengamine, Kiyomizu-Tōjōko-Tachikui, Onzui-Chikusa, Seiban Kyūryō, Seppiko-Mineyama, Tajima Sangaku, and Taki Renzan Prefectural Natural Parks.

+Cities

+30 cities are located in Hyōgo Prefecture: